 We believe in freedom education.
 An education:

 Nearly every post that I've written touches on homeschooling in some way.
 Homeschooling is a lifestyle for us.
 It's a mindset; an attitude towards learning, work, life, and study.
-It is not a set of lessons, the completion of a workbook, or preparation for college.
+It is not a set of lessons, the completion of a workbook, or preparation for college (until our children indicated they wanted college preparation and readiness).

 Although most of my posts provide a snapshot, in some way, of relationship-building, interest-led learning, some posts are more helpful than others in explaining this philosophy of learning and offering resources for your own homeschool experience.

 All of my specific homeschooling-related posts are divided into six main categories:

 Within these broad categories I periodically write specific, and hopefully helpful, posts around homeschooling topics.

 These topics (Family Life, Philosophy, etc...) are listed below.
 If you click on these links you will be taken to a Resource Library page devoted to that topic.